-• Passive income or loss included on Form 8582;

-• Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (defined under Activities That Are Not Passive Activities on page 2);

-• Any overall loss from a PTP;

-• The taxable amount of social security and tier 1 railroad retirement benefits;

-• The deduction allowed under section 219 for contributions to IRAs and certain other gualified retirement plans;

-• The deduction allowed under section 164(f) for one-half of self-employment taxes;

-• The exclusion from income of interest from series EE and I U.S. savings bonds used to pay higher education expenses;

-• The exclusion of amounts received under an employer's adoption assistance program;

-• The student loan interest deduction; or
+- Passive income or loss included on Form 8582, - Any rental real estate loss allowed to real estate professionals (defined under Activities That Are Not Passive Activities on page 2), - Any overall loss from a PTP, - The taxable amount of social security and tier 1 railroad retirement benefits, - The deduction allowed under section 219 for contributions to IRAs and certain other qualified retirement plans, - The deduction allowed for one-half of self-employment taxes, - The exclusion from income of interest from series EE and I U.S. savings bonds used to pay higher education expenses, - The exclusion of amounts received under an employer's adoption assistance program, - The student loan interest deduction, or

-• The tuition and fees deduction.
+The tuition and fees deduction.

 Include in modified adjusted gross income any portfolio income and expenses that are clearly and directly allocable to portfolio income.
 Also include any income that is treated as nonpassive income, such as overall gain from a PTP and net income from an activity or item of property subject to the recharacterization of passive income rules.
-When figuring modified adjusted gross income, any overall loss from the entire disposition of a passive activity is taken into account as a nonpassive loss.
-But it is not included on Form 8582.
+When figuring modified adjusted gross income, include any overall loss from the entire disposition of a passive activity (considered a nonpassive loss).

 Example.
-Your adjusted gross income on line 35 of Form 1040 is \$92,000, and you have taxable social security benefits of \$5,500 on line 20b.
+Your adjusted gross income on line 34 of Form 1040 is \$92,000, and you have taxable social security benefits of \$5,500 on line 20b.
 Your modified adjusted gross income is \$86,500 (\$92,000 - \$5,500).

 Line 9.
 Do not enter more than \$12,500 on line 9 if you are married filing a separate return and you and your spouse lived apart at all times during the year.
 Married persons filing separate returns who lived with their spouses at any time during the year are not eligible for the special allowance.
-They must enter zero on line 10 and go to line 15.
+They must enter zero (-0-) on line 10 and go to line 15.

-Part III - Special Allowance for Commercial Revitalization Deductions From Rental Real Estate Activities
+Part III-Special Allowance for Commercial Revitalization Deductions From Rental Real Estate Activities